 - The employer cannot offer group health coverage to any Employee.

-– Employers must provide written notice to each eligible employee, at least 90 days* prior to the beginning of the year and the notice must include:
+- Employers must provide written notice to each eligible employee, which must include:

 - The employer is responsible for funding 100% of the Qualified HRA.

 - Employee salary reductions or contributions are not permitted.